Android

 ...

-// Incode Welcome SDK
+// Incode Omni SDK

-implementation 'com.incode.sdk:core-light:2.6.4' // Required core dependency
+implementation 'com.incode.sdk:welcome:5.42.0' // Required core dependency

-implementation 'com.incode.sdk:camera:1.0.0' // Required core dependency if ID capture V2 experience should be used
+implementation 'com.incode.sdk:core-light:3.0.6' // Required core dependency

 // The following dependencies are optional and needed only in very specific use cases.